- Home

 For more ideas of what to do in Scotland, check out VisitScotland.

 Did you know you can book train tickets up to 24 weeks before you travel?
 Buying Advance tickets is one of the best ways to save on rail fares.
 Be the first to know when our Advance tickets are available by signing up for cheap ticket alerts.
-So, get ahead of the game for your next trip and you could save over 50%*!
+So, get ahead of the game for your next trip and you could save up to 50%*!

 A season ticket is one of the best ways to secure over a third off train tickets if you regularly travel along the same route.
 Not only will you get the cheapest fares, but you’ll also save time by skipping the ticket queue.
 With annual, monthly and weekly options available, find out if a season ticket is right for you.